astronomer/docs/learn/debugging-dags.md

 :::tip

 Consider implementing systematic testing of your DAGs to prevent common issues.
-See the [Test Airflow DAGs](testing-airflow.md) guide.
+See the [Test Apache Airflow® DAGs](testing-airflow.md) guide.

 :::